google/tour-of-wgsl/content/_index.md

 programming.

 The tour provides the WGSL shaders for each example.
-The shaders can be edited in the text view on the right, and the resulting output is displayed below the editor.
+The shaders can be edited in the text view on the right (or below), and the resulting output is displayed below the editor.

 The editor provides: